solidusio/edgeguides/getting-started/extensions.md

 ## Staying up-to-date

 Just like the core, extensions are constantly updated to add new features, enhance existing functionality, fix bugs and add compatibility with new Solidus versions.
-It's extremely important to keep your extensions up to date with the same diligence you reserve to the rest of your application, and having a clear process in place for continuously updating them.
+It's extremely important to keep your extensions up to date with the same diligence you reserve for the rest of your application.
+You should have a clear process in place for continuously updating extensions.
 The easier it is to update extensions, the likelier it is you will be doing it early and often.

 The recommended approach is to write automated tests for any functionality added by extensions to your store.
-While extensions do have their own test suites, you cannot always predict how an extension will interact with your own customizations or with other extensions, and it's always best to test functionality in integration and in the context of your own app.
+While extensions may have their own test suites, you cannot always predict how an extension will interact with your store's customizations or with other extensions.
+Furthermore, it's always best to test functionality in integration and in the context of your own app.

 It's also recommended NOT to add any version constraints to extensions in your `Gemfile`.
 Instead, rely on your tests to ensure nothing's broken after an update.
 Ideally, the update process should be as simple as running the following commands: